WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_preprocess/AFNI_preprocessing_2.rst

   # store forward transformation matrix in a text file
   cat_matvec sub-02_T1w_ns+tlrc::WARP_DATA -I > warp.anat.Xat.1D

-The first command indicates to use the image MNI_avg152T1 as a template, and the skull-stripped anatomical image as a source image, or the image to be moved around to best match the base, or reference, image.
-The -no_ss option indicates that the anatomical image has already been skull-stripped.
-In order to align the template and the anatomical image, the anatomical image needs to be moved and transformed.
-This creates a series of numbers organized in an affine transformation matrix which is stored in the header of the anatomical image.
+The first block of commands indicates that we take the image MNI_avg152T1 as a template, and the skull-stripped anatomical image as a source image.
+The ``-no_ss`` option indicates that the anatomical image has already been skull-stripped.
+The anatomical image needs to be moved and transformed so that it can align the template and the anatomical image.
 The second command, ``cat_matvec``, extracts this matrix and copies it into a file called ``warp.anat.Xat.1D``.

 Smoothing
 ^^^^^^^^^